UncleGus/OneLife/README.md

 slowhunger: slows down hunger by a percentage when players are standing still

+temperature: player heat is calculated every half second instead of whenever an update is sent about them

 water: adds a water biome, boats and procedurally generated streams